You can heal your life – Letting go

 Be like a tree and let the dead leaves drop – Rumi

-For any change in life, the first thing to do is let go of the past.
-It could be habits, experiences, or whatever you are holding on to.
-Unless we empty our cups, we cannot fill them freshly.
+For any change in life, the first step is to let go of the past.
+It could be habits, experiences, or anything you are holding on to.
+Unless we empty our cups, we cannot fill them afresh.
 Nature is the best teacher.
-As Rumi’s quote says, trees never hold on to dead leaves.
-They let the dry leaves out to grow the new ones.
+As Rumi’s quote says, “Trees never hold on to dead leaves.”
+They let the dry leaves fall so new ones can grow.

-What are the reasons we hold on to unwanted thoughts and experiences?
-Most of the time, they are resentments and regrets.
-Both of them would do no good for us other than rusting our minds.
-Is there anything new in this?
+Why do we hold on to unwanted thoughts and experiences?
+Most of the time, they are resentments and regrets—both of which do us no good except rusting our minds.
+Is this something new?
+Not really.
 We know which thoughts are good for us and which are not.
-We have the awareness to keep our minds lighter, not to drown with unwanted thoughts.
+We have the awareness to keep our minds light and free from unnecessary burdens.

-Why do we avoid it?
-We allow our minds to take control of us.
-It is easy to maintain the status and keep all resentments and regrets there.
-No effort is required, like in the case of finding ways to resolve them.
-So, to feel lighter, unload your mind to allow freshness, you need to train your mind on what needs to be done and take control of it.
+So why do we avoid doing it?
+Because we allow our minds to control us.
+It’s easier to maintain the status quo and keep all resentments and regrets than to make the effort to resolve them.
+But to feel lighter and allow freshness, you need to train your mind and take control.

-Training one’s mind is like training the child who rebels to go to school.
-As you do with the child, you need to either console or be strict to get the expected result.
+Training the mind is like training a child who resists going to school.
+Just as with a child, you need to console or be firm to get the desired result.

 Forgiveness is the key to a lighter mind.
-Action is forgiving oneself in case of regrets and forgiving others for the resentments.
+It means forgiving yourself for regrets and forgiving others for resentments.

-You do not know the background, situation, and upbringing that person had.
-Maybe it was the right thing to do as per their thoughts at that time.
-You cannot revisit the past and change the situation and its consequences.
-The only possible thing for now to do is forgive the person in your mind.
-Release the troubling thoughts from your mind and look for ways to ensure that you will not get into such problems and situations.
-Act on it to avoid or confront it so that you would not get hurt.
-Learn the lessons from the past and be prepared.
+You don’t know the background, situation, or upbringing that shaped that person’s actions.
+Maybe what they did seemed right to them at that time.
+You cannot revisit the past or change its consequences.
+The only thing you can do now is forgive them in your mind.
+Release troubling thoughts and focus on preventing similar situations in the future.
+Learn from the past and be prepared.
 Let go of the past.

-Whatever the situation may be, clearing our minds, letting go of the past, bringing in fresh thoughts and ideas would soothe our body and mind.
+Whatever the approach, clearing your mind, letting go of the past, and welcoming fresh thoughts and ideas will soothe both body and mind.

 —Anitha KC